 Rory McIlroy off the pace after error-strewn first round at US PGA Championship

-McIlroy struggled to a three-over-par 74 to trail clubhouse leader Ryan Gerard by eight shots.
+McIlroy struggled to a three-over-par 74 to trail leader Jhonattan Vegas by 10 shots.

 Masters champion Rory McIlroy faces an uphill battle to claim back-to-back major titles after an error-strewn opening round in the 107th US PGA Championship.

-England’s Matt Fitzpatrick and Scotland’s Robert MacIntyre were another stroke back on three under, alongside US Ryder Cup captain Keegan Bradley.
+England’s Matt Fitzpatrick and Scotland’s Robert MacIntyre were another stroke back on three under, alongside US Ryder Cup captain Keegan Bradley and Tyrrell Hatton.

 McIlroy’s play-off victory over Justin Rose at Augusta National in April had made him just the sixth male golfer to complete a career grand slam and gave him a fifth major title, one behind Sir Nick Faldo.